Royal waiting room: Germany

+The German Empire had a widespread network of royal waiting rooms (Fürstenzimmern), private royal station entrances, and in a few cases entire royal private railway stations (Fürstenbahnhöfe) to serve the royal families of the various German kingdoms.
+These were found near the residences of noble families, in major cities, and in spa towns and other resorts.
+These lost their significance after the founding of the German Republic, but some survive in modern railway station buildings, often converted into waiting rooms or food-service spaces.

 The Netherlands

 The royal waiting rooms in the Netherlands are owned by Nederlandse Spoorwegen (Dutch Railways), not by the Dutch monarchy.
 They are part of the country's cultural heritage, so sometimes the rooms are opened for meetings, receptions or viewings.
 The following Dutch stations have or had a royal waiting room: